 Random note about the rental listings.
 Two things that are common in the States that I don’t see being done here.
 1) Listings do not state for non smokers or not.
 Nor do they ask for references.
-What they will ask, if you have a pet(s) and who else will be living with you, your nationality, and how long of a lease you are looking for.
+What they will ask, if you have a pet(s), who else will be living with you, your nationality, and how long of a lease you are looking for.

 To use an agent or not use an agent

 Uncommon in the States, you will likely be dealing with an agent for a rental property in Singapore.
 Whether it’s the landlord’s agent or an agent you have hired.
 In rare situations, there are scenarios where no agents are involved and you’ll be directly working with the landlord.

 Never will there be a situation where one agent is both the landlord’s agent and the tenant’s agent.
 This is a conflict of interest (especially with contracts) and it would be double-dipping in the commission arena (more on this below).

 If you’re in a situation where you come to Singapore and are provided with temporary housing for the first month or two.
 It’s good to know that agents here work quickly.
 It’s not uncommon to start the search and be able to find something within the first week.

 There are definite pros for a tenant to hire an agent.
 Particularly when time and knowledge about the housing market are limited.
 Besides providing their professional advice.
 Agents will communicate between you and the landlord/landlord’s agent, schedule viewings, drive you around to different properties, and make recommendations.